-Variety / Sketch Show starring Avis Cockbill and Janine Fletcher which was performed at Assembly George Square @ 10:30pm for 1 hour, on the following days during August 2011...
+Variety / Sketch Show starring Avis Cockbill and Janine Fletcher that was performed at Assembly George Square Gardens at 10:30pm for 1 hour, on the following days in August 2011...

 Strap yourself in and prepare for a right royal wronging as you enter the world of The Two Wrongies, the double act who dare to do the dirty!
 It's comedy, it's dance and it's sordid synchronized swimming.
 It's so wrong it's right.
 Additional direction by: Kim Noble, Stuart Silver and Petra Massey (Spymonkey).
 'Utterly filthy and totally shameless ... unforgettably brilliant' (BBC Radio).

 Do two wrongs really make a right?
 They do in the case of The Two Wrongies who bring their own extraordinary world to the Edinburgh Festival for the first time with their hour long show World Of Wrong.